 Is ISO 20022 mandatory?

-150 countries adopted the ISO 20022 standard when it was first proposed, but the transition process is expected to continue to 2025.
-In this co-existence period, institutions will use both SWIFT (MT) and ISO 20022 messages (MX).
-More than 70 countries, including Switzerland, China, Japan and India have already transitioned and several low value payments systems in Europe are already working with the new standard.
-If your European bank now offers instant transfers, it’s likely that they have already adopted ISO 20022.
+More than 70 countries, including Switzerland, China, Japan and India, have already switched.
+Several small-scale payment systems in Europe are already working with the new standard.
+If your European bank now offers instant wire transfer, it is very likely that they have already implemented ISO 20022.

-2022 – SWIFT and the European Central Bank will go live with ISO 2022 for high value payments in November TARGET2, also in Europe, will adopt ISO 20022 in November all at once instead of phasing the new standard in.
+2022 – SWIFT and the European Central Bank go live in November with ISO 20022 for high-value payments in November.

-2023 – The CHAPS network in the United States will start their ISO 200222 transition in spring 2022 and aim to complete the process by early 2023.
+2023 – The CHAPS network in the United States will begin the transition to ISO 20022 in the spring of 2022.
+They aim to complete the process by early 2023.

-What is the difference between high and low value payments?
+What is the difference between high-value and low-value payments?

 What is the difference between SWIFT and ISO 20022 messages?

-Why is ISO 20022 an improvement on SWIFT?
+Why is ISO 20022 an improvement over SWIFT?

-MX messages are better than MT messages mostly because of the data they are able to transmit.
-But really, this new standard will affect nearly every aspect of banking.
+MX messages are better than MT messages because of the data they can transfer.
+But actually, this new standard will affect almost every aspect of banking.

 The more data you collect, the more information you have about customer behavior and needs.
 The increase in data will lead to more competition between financial institutions, fintechs and payment processors.
-To remain competitive, players will have to develop products customers at all levels of banking will want to use.
+Because these players will have to develop products that customers at all levels of the banking industry want to use.

-The business of business runs a lot more smoothly when the tech stack just works.
-It’s the same for banking.
-Previously, financial institutions developed and implemented standards in a silo.
-The result was inconsistency, a lack of customization.
+Business is a lot smoother when the tech stack just works.
+This also applies to the banking sector.
+In the past, financial institutions developed and implemented standards in a silo.
+This led to inconsistency and a lack of customization.
 IT departments became overloaded as they were constantly trying to fix the bad infrastructure.
 So they couldn’t innovate.
-With this new global standard, sending money from Germany to Argentina should be just as easy as it is from Germany to France.
+With this new global standard, sending money from Germany to Argentina is now as easy as it is from Germany to France.

-When companies are able to reconcile payments in near real time, they will also be able to manage their cash flow with the same kind of transparency.
+If companies can reconcile payments in near real-time, they can also manage their cash flow with the same transparency.
 This improves forecasting and leads to better business decisions.

 Fraud and Compliance

-The XML format can be easily integrated into nearly every market infrastructure and payments system around the world.
+The XML format can be easily integrated into virtually any market infrastructure and payment system in the world.
 This allows better analyzes to be made and fewer errors due to human actions.
 Regulations are also more accurately complied with, security is better and fraud is more easily prevented.

-The bigger your business, the more likely it is that you will be making larger payments to international suppliers.
-If all parties involved in the transaction are using payment processors and banks that have fully adopted ISO 20022, you should notice that transfers are processed faster, especially if it involves two different countries.
+The larger your company, the more likely you are to make larger payments to international suppliers.
+If all parties use payment processors and banks that have fully implemented ISO 20022, transfers are likely to be processed faster.
+Especially when it comes to two different countries.

-If your business has a wide international customer base, then it’s also likely you’ll be doing a lot of transferring of money between currencies and tax jurisdictions.
-This will become simpler and quicker.
-In addition, if you offer invoice payments, bank transfers or direct debits, the time between the customer making the payment and it being booked in your account will be significantly reduced.
-This new real-time cash flow visibility will make forecasting and inventory management much easier.
+If your company has a broad international customer base, it is also likely that you transfer a lot of money between currencies and tax jurisdictions.
+This is arranged easier and faster.
+There are also advantages if you offer bill payments, bank transfers or direct debits.
+The time between the moment the customer pays and the moment it is credited to your account is significantly shorter.
+This new real-time cashflow visibility will greatly improve forecasting and inventory management. make it easier.

-Your accounting department will likely notice the biggest change, especially if your business is large enough to use commercial accounting software like SAP.
-Because of the standardised fields and additional information in MX messages, straight through processing rates (meaning the number of transactions that are completed without human interaction) will sky rocket.
-The AI reconciliation piece of your accounting software will be able to match payments with invoices much more accurately when there is more information to compare.
+The biggest change is probably noticed by the accounting department.
+Especially if your company is large enough to use commercial accounting software, such as SAP.
+Due to the standardized fields and extra information in MX messages, the straight through processing rate will skyrocket.
+That’s the number of transactions that don’t involve people.
+With more information to compare, the AI reconciliation component of your accounting software will be able to match payments to invoices much more accurately.